Core Elements of Emotional Intelligence

 Empathy

 Empathy is the ability to understand and share the emotions of others.
-It allows individuals to recognize emotional signals, appreciate different perspectives, and respond with care and understanding.
+It allows individuals to recognize emotional signals, appreciate different

 Empathy plays a critical role in relationships because it helps people feel heard, valued, and respected.
-When individuals demonstrate empathy, they are better able to support others emotionally and maintain
+When individuals demonstrate empathy,

 Social Skills